 The value in BASE is the radix for number conversion.
 A digit has a value ranging from zero to one less than the contents of BASE.
 The digit with the value zero corresponds to the character "0".
 This representation of digits proceeds through the character set to the decimal value nine corresponding to the character "9".
 For digits beginning with the decimal value ten the graphic characters beginning with the character "A" are used.
 This correspondence continues up to and including the digit with the decimal value thirty-five which is represented by the character "Z".
+The characters "a" though to "z" should be treated the same as "A" though "Z", with "a" having the value ten and "z" the value thirty-five.
 The conversion of digits outside this range is implementation defined.